Viral neuraminidase

 Influenza virus replication, showing how in step 6 the neuraminidase and hemagglutinin proteins incorporated into the host cell's membrane are used to escape.

 Viral neuraminidase is a type of neuraminidase found on the surface of influenza viruses that enables the virus to be released from the host cell.
-Neuraminidases are enzymes that cleave sialic acid (also called neuraminic acid) groups from glycoproteins.
+Neuraminidases are enzymes that cleave sialic acid residues from glycoproteins.
 Viral neuraminidase was discovered by Alfred Gottschalk at the Walter and Eliza Hall Institute in 1957.
 Neuraminidase inhibitors are antiviral agents that inhibit influenza viral neuraminidase activity and are of major importance in the control of influenza.